zew/go-questionnaire/README.md

 * Directory `responses` stores indididual answers
  (and initial questionnaire templates).

-* There are global translations as well as
+* `trl` contains the type `multi-language string` and a global hyphenizations map for mobile layout.
- questionnaire specific multi-language strings.
+ `cfg` contains universal multi-language strings.
- Global hyphenizations help with long words on mobile devices.
+ Each `questionnaire` contains specific multi-language strings.

-* Common proof functions prevent duplicate question keys
+* Common proof functions in `qst` prevent duplicate question keys
  or missing translations.

 * Survey results are pulled in by the `transferrer`,